leap-test-studio/leap/documentation/docs/intro.md

   <li>Reusability</li>
 </ul>

-<h2>Types of Automated Testing Frameworks</h2> There are six common types of test automation frameworks, each with their own architecture and differing
+<h2>Types of Automated Testing Frameworks</h2>

-benefits and disadvantages.
+There are seven common types of test automation frameworks, each with their own architecture and differing benefits and disadvantages.
 When building out a test plan, it’s important to choose the framework that is right for you.

 <ul>